Gagandeep39/vue-vuex/README.md

   - Unpredicatable behavior
   - Difficult to know when state has changed
   - Difficut to respond to state changes
+- Basic Flow
+  1. Component execute actions
+  2. Actions call mutaiton
+  3. Mutations used to manipulate store
+  4. Getter used to fetch store data

 ## Instalaltion